cloudfoundry/diego-notes/README.md

 - **Evacuation** discusses how a Rep evacuates.
 Only the Rep plays a role here.
 - **Harmonizing DesiredLRPs with Actual LRPs: Converger** discusses the Converger's responsibilities.
 - **Harmonizing ActualLRPs with Container State: Rep** outlines (exhaustively) how the Rep keeps the ActualLRPs in the BBS and the set of running containers on its Cell in sync.
+- **Detecting Cell Failure** describes the defenses Diego has in place to handle various types of Cell failure.

 ### DesiredLRPs